August 9, 2016

 To learn more, read the expanded position description [PDF] »

-Leadership from District Leaders, coupled with the support of the largest animal protection organization in the country, will advance animal protection priorities in communities across the nation.
+The efforts of our district leaders, coupled with the support of the largest animal protection organization in the United States, will advance animal protection priorities in the 435 congressional districts across the nation.

-- Commitment to the mission of The HSUS
+- A commitment to the mission of The HSUS

 - Strong interpersonal skills and the ability to communicate with a variety of people effectively and without judgment

-- Flexibility and adaptability, given sometimes rapidly changing priorities
+- Ability to take initiative and adapt to rapidly changing priorities

 - Ability to work on a team and as an independent self-starter

-- Current HSUS membership or greater philanthropic commitment
+- Must be a current HSUS member or have provided greater philanthropic commitment

-District Leaders commit to an average of 1-3 hours per week for a minimum of one year; some weeks will require more time, and other weeks will not require any time at all.
+District leaders commit to an average of one to three hours per week for a minimum of one year; time commitment varies by week.
 Ongoing participation is preferred.

-- Must be able to learn and follow all guidelines and policies of The HSUS and follow directions given by staff
+- Must be able to learn and follow all HSUS guidelines and policies and follow directions given by staff

-- Access to a computer with Microsoft Office and internet access, a phone for easy communication, and reliable transportation
+- Volunteers must have access to a computer with Microsoft Office and internet capabilities, a phone and reliable transportation

-- After review of your application, a staff member will contact you to schedule a quick 15 minute interview.
-If we mutually agree that the opportunity is a good fit, you will be offered the volunteer position.
+- After reviewing your application, a staff member will invite you to complete an online, digital interview.
+If we mutually determine that the opportunity appears to be a good fit, you will be offered the volunteer position.

-- Before becoming an official District Leader, you must sign a volunteer agreement and a waiver/release of liability.
+- Before becoming an official volunteer, you will be asked to sign a volunteer agreement and a waiver/release of liability.